Universality of SIS epidemics starting from small initial conditions: Introduction

+Note that this argument implicitly assumes that the linearization breaks down only \emph{after} the largest eigenvector starts dominating the linear system.
+This might require some stronger assumptions how well the underlying network is connected.

+In this paper we restrict our attention to the SIS model, but we expect the argument above to hold for wider class of models such as SIR or SEIR. }

 The paper is structured in the following manner: The rest of Section \ref{s:introduction} lists the related works.
 Section \ref{s:notations} introduces the notion of graphon kernels and the corresponding PDE describing the SIS process on said kernel.
-Results are stated in Section \ref{s:results}.
-Section \ref{s:USIC_proof} outlines the major steps in proving USIC, while the remaining proofs are given in section \ref{s:proof}.
+Results are stated in Section \ref{s:results}.Proofs are given in Section \ref{s:proof}.
 Finally Section \ref{s:outlook} gives a brief summary along with possible directions for future research.